ABRG-Models/morphologica/README.build.windows.md

 compile all the examples and tests (bar one or two that are turned off for Windows).
 The OpenGL code works well.

 Installing the dependencies is left as an exercise for the Windows-savvy reader.
 I managed to do this on my test system, but I don't have a good sense of what best practice should be.
-In common with Mac and Linux, you will need Armadillo (I used version 10.7.1), OpenGL (this was present on my machine already), Freetype (I git cloned this at commit 38b349c), glfw3 (git cloned at 56a4cb0a), HDF5 (I used the hdf5-1.10.7-Std-win10_64-vs16 installer), jsoncpp (git cloned at 94a6220f) and OpenCV (git cloned at b5a9a679).
+In common with Mac and Linux, you will need Armadillo (I used version 10.7.1; Armadillo is only required to compile the Bezier curve test programs, you don't need it for the visualization code), OpenGL (this was present on my machine already), Freetype (I git cloned this at commit 38b349c), glfw3 (git cloned at 56a4cb0a), HDF5 (I used the hdf5-1.10.7-Std-win10_64-vs16 installer), jsoncpp (git cloned at 94a6220f) and OpenCV (git cloned at b5a9a679).
 I also found it necessary to install the GL extension wrangler library, glew, on Windows (I used version 2.2.0).

 I used a cmake build process like this: